ashfurrow/blog/source/blog/2016-07-31-stargate-sg-1-in-50-hours.html.markdown

 [_Ark of Truth_](http://amzn.to/2amG2P4) and [_Continuum_](http://amzn.to/2aB1D3a) are the two made-for-TV movies from the SciFi channel.
 They're pretty great, I enjoyed them each. _Ark of Truth_ wraps up the Ori storyline with a visit _to_ the Ori galaxy through the supergate. _Contiuum_ is a masterpiece of time-travel storytelling, featuring Ba'al, the series' best villain.
 The film wraps up his I-have-a-hundred-clones storyline by killing the last of them.
 It's a romp.

 As I mentioned before, _SG-1_ has a spinoff.
 Actually, it has two!
-Actually there's [also a terrible cartoon](https://en.wikipedia.org/wiki/Stargate_Infinity), but don't want it.
+Actually there's [also a terrible cartoon](https://en.wikipedia.org/wiki/Stargate_Infinity), but don't watch it.
 Seriously don't watch it.
 But _do_ go ahead and watch [_Stargate Atlantis_](http://amzn.to/2ae1W1r).
 It's not everyone's cup of tea, but there's just something about an international team of scrappy humans barely surviving in another galaxy that works for me.

 However, a scrappy bunch of barely surviving people is not sufficient to drive a plot.
 And unfortunately, the writers thought they could replace actual character development with sex appeal, and we got _Stargate 90210_.
 Er, _Stargate Universe_.
 Don't watch it.